ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 human reviewer need to check before we use that function?

-Bonus question (hard-mode): Can you find a way that information might be leaked from Secure mode to Nonsecure mode through this function?
+Bonus question (hard-mode): Can you find a way that information might be leaked from Secure Mode to Nonsecure Mode through this function?
 I hope not, but maybe there's a bug!

 ## Some nonsecure firmware